About

 Background

 Antimicrobial resistance, known as AMR, is a serious threat to public health.
-Unchecked, bacteria become resistant to more antibiotics until infections become untreatable.
-By 2050, some predict more people will die from AMR than cancer.
+Unmonitored, bacteria become resistant to more antibiotics until infections become untreatable.
+Experts predict that by 2050, more people will die from untreatable infections than from cancer.

-Urinary Tract Infections, or UTIs, are the most common bacterial infection treated in the NHS, mostly using antibiotics prescribed by GPs and nurses.
+Urinary Tract Infections, or UTIs, are the most common bacterial infection treated in the NHS.
+These are most often treated with antibiotics prescribed by GPs and nurses.

-Recent research suggests up to 50% of bacteria which cause UTIs are resistant, resulting in longer, more severe infections, requiring multiple antibiotic courses and in some cases hospital admission.
+Recent research suggests up to 50% of bacteria that cause UTIs are resistant to antibiotic treatment.
+Antibiotic resistant bacterial infections can cause longer, more severe infections requiring multiple antibiotic courses and in some cases hospital admission.

-GPs and nurses have recently been encouraged to prescribe nitrofurantoin instead of trimethoprim (both first-line antibiotics for UTI).
-Some studies suggest this reduced trimethoprim AMR rates, but not everywhere, and concerningly may have led to higher AMR against other antibiotics.
+GPs and nurses have recently been encouraged to prescribe nitrofurantoin instead of trimethoprim (both first-line, NICE recommended, antibiotics for UTI).
+Some studies suggest this has reduced trimethoprim AMR rates.
+However, this has not happened everywhere and, more concerningly, may have led to higher AMR against other antibiotics.

 These results lead policy makers to ask two key questions: